-The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school's climate on the student, including safety, and the availability and quality of the services in the school to meet the student's educational and socio-emotional needs.
-District personnel involved in the decision making will include the superintendent, homeless linking, transportation director, and when appropriate the social worker.
-DCFS has the final say if a resolution cannot be determined.
+The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational additional and proximity of placement, preference of parents or educational decision maker, the student's attachment to the school, including the meaningful relationships with staff and peers, placement of the student's attached to the

-The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school's climate on the student, including the meaningful relationships with staff and peers, placement of the student's educational and socio-emotional needs.
-District personnel involved in the decision making will include the superintendent, homeless liaison, transportation director, building principal, teacher, and when appropriate the social worker.
-DCFS has the final say if a resolution cannot be determined.
+The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school's climate on the student, including stety, and the availability and quality of the services in the school to meet the student's attachment to the school's climate on the student, including stety, and the availability and quality of the services in the school to meet the student's attachment and socio-emotional needs.
+District personnel involved in the decision making will include the superintendent, homeless liaison, transportation directory, building principal, teacher, and when appropriate the social worker.
+Decision with say if a resolution cannot be determined.